mikepk/botocore/docs/source/reference/services/servicecatalog.rst

         - **ProductViewSummaries** *(list) --*

-          A list of the product view summary objects.
+          Information about the product views.

           - *(dict) --*

-            The summary metadata about the specified product.
+            Summary information about a product view.